chaithanyaMarripati/application-tracking-system/readme.md

 ## Future Scope:

 - Include deadline reminders for the application and interview.
-- Add a feature that allows users to attach these reminders to their Google calendar.
-- Incorporate notifications for upcoming deadlines.
-- Add a storage option for resumes and cover letters so they can be saved for future use.
 - Include a direct link to the company's application site when the wishlist item is clicked.
 - Include a link to the university’s career fair page.
 - Direct connection to LinkedIn, allowing for the addition of job opportunities to the wishlist.